thinkdatascience/thinkdatascience.github.io/_posts/2020-12-18-LinReg_Assumptions_Drawbacks.md

 > The residuals have constant variance and not a function of y (or x)

 Homoscedasticity is the property of a dataset to have a constant variance.
 If the residuals have a variance that is a function of y (called heteroscedasticity), then they are no longer identically distributed and the regression results will be difficult to interpret.
-One way to detect heterscedasticity is to create a scatterplot of fitted value vs residual.
-If the residuals seem to become much more spread out as the fitted values increase, then it is a sign of heterscedasticity.
+One way to detect heteroscedasticity is to create a scatterplot of fitted value vs residual.
+If the residuals seem to become much more spread out as the fitted values increase, then it is a sign of heteroscedasticity.
 Heteroscedasticity can be treated by transforming the dependent variable e.g. log transform.